ClementNerma/NightOS/docs/specs/syscalls.md

 **Arguments:**

 - Code of the signal to handle (1 byte)
-- Pointer to the handler function (CPU-dependent size)
+- Pointer to the handler function (8 bytes)

 **Return value:**